 Colored pencil drawing via Craftsy member BexyM

-Can’t you just feel the sand beneath your toes and the wind whipping through your hair?
-This overcast day at the beach was captured perfectly using a muted palette and techniques learned in the online Craftsy class Drawing With Colored Pencils.
+Can't you just feel the sand beneath your toes and the wind whipping through your hair?
+This overcast day at the beach was captured perfectly using a muted palette and techniques learned in a Craftsy class.

 Pastel drawing via Craftsy member Lin Fenge